pajtai/WikiBuddy/README.md

 WikiBuddy was designed to work with the Wiki on GitHub.
 So far it only supports **markdown** pages.

+### Example:

+[[My Reference Wiki|https://github.com/pajtai/Reference/wiki/]] uses WikiBuddy for the Sidebar and to make sure all "Related To" links are reciprocated between page.s

 ### Installing:

 Basically, clone your wiki, clone this, point this to your wiki, pull from your wiki, run `main.rb`,